EarthDollar/EarthDollar/README.md

 What is EarthDollar?
 ----------------

-EarthDollar is a fork of MapleCoin using scrypt as a new proof-of-sustainability algorithm.
+EarthDollar is a fork of MapleCoin.

  - Name: EarthDollar - Version 0.8.1 BETA